redis/docs/content/operate/rs/release-notes/rs-7-8-releases/rs-7-8-0-tba.md

 Some CVEs announced for open source Redis do not affect Redis Software due to different or additional functionality available in Redis Software that is not available in open source Redis.

-Redis Software 7.8.0-tba supports open source Redis 7.2, 6.2, and 6.0.
+Redis Software 7.8.0-tba supports open source Redis 7.4, 7.2, and 6.2.
 Below is the list of open source Redis CVEs fixed by version.

 Redis 7.2.x:

+- (CVE-2024-31449) An authenticated user may use a specially crafted Lua script to trigger a stack buffer overflow in the bit library, which may potentially lead to remote code execution.

+- (CVE-2024-31228) An authenticated user can trigger a denial-of-service by using specially crafted, long string match patterns on supported commands such as `KEYS`, `SCAN`, `PSUBSCRIBE`, `FUNCTION LIST`, `COMMAND LIST`, and ACL definitions.
+Matching of extremely long patterns may result in unbounded recursion, leading to stack overflow and process crashes.

 - (CVE-2023-41056) In some cases, Redis may incorrectly handle resizing of memory buffers, which can result in incorrect accounting of buffer sizes and lead to heap overflow and potential remote code execution.

 - (CVE-2023-41053) Redis does not correctly identify keys accessed by `SORT_RO` and, as a result, may grant users executing this command access to keys that are not explicitly authorized by the ACL configuration.
 (Redis 7.2.1)

 Redis 7.0.x:

+- (CVE-2024-31449) An authenticated user may use a specially crafted Lua script to trigger a stack buffer overflow in the bit library, which may potentially lead to remote code execution.

+- (CVE-2024-31228) An authenticated user can trigger a denial-of-service by using specially crafted, long string match patterns on supported commands such as `KEYS`, `SCAN`, `PSUBSCRIBE`, `FUNCTION LIST`, `COMMAND LIST`, and ACL definitions.
+Matching of extremely long patterns may result in unbounded recursion, leading to stack overflow and process crashes.

 - (CVE-2023-41056) In some cases, Redis may incorrectly handle resizing of memory buffers, which can result in incorrect accounting of buffer sizes and lead to heap overflow and potential remote code execution.